-Best Practice Holistic Healing from Within
+Best Practice Is Holistic Healing from Within

 "Change begins within.
 When it comes to brain-based disorders, stuck negative emotions or intrusive thoughts; just as seedlings need a proper environment to germinate and flourish, so does the human psyche.
-When the proper elements are in place, including personal growth through self-care and inner-work, deep and authentic social connection, and brain-directed care and balance; can we optimize at the cognitive, emotional and spiritual level to grow into the beings we were always meant to be." -Stephanie Gracia, MA, BCN
+When the proper elements are in place, including personal growth through self-care and inner-work, deep and authentic social connection, and brain-directed care and balance; we can optimize at the cognitive, emotional and spiritual level to grow into the beings we were always meant to be." -Stephanie Gracia, MA, BCN

 The activity in your brain determines everything you feel and do.